sem-soft/mockserver-client-builder/README.md

   .mockSimpleResponse('/simple-mock-request', { music: 'Rock' }, 418);
 ```

-## Running MockServer as a Docker Compose service
+## Running MockServer in the Docker

 For running MockServer in Docker for local usage you can apply
 this [docker-compose.yml](./docker-compose.yml).